vectordotdev/vector/CONTRIBUTING.md

 - Always use Tracing's key/value style for log events.
+- Events should be capitalized and end with a period, `.`.
 - Never use `e` or `err` - always spell out `error` to enrich logs and make it clear what the output is.
 - Prefer Display over Debug, `?error` and not `%error`.